If you have been missing mortgage payments and your lender is taking you to court, remember you can still stop

 - Before you start, please note that the N244 form will need to be presented alongside specific evidence demonstrating how you plan to clear your mortgage arrears;

-- You can either print this form off and hand write your responses.
-Or, if it’s easier, complete the form on a computer and print off.
+- You can either print this form off and handwrite your responses.
+Or, if it’s easier, complete the form on a computer and print it off.
 However, you will need to sign both versions (using black ink);

 - You should have also received the N11M personal defence form.
 We recommend using it together with the N244 form to provide the court with a full picture of your financial circumstances.
 Please see our outline guidance on filling the N11M form here;

 - At the top right of the form, fill in the name of the court, case claim number (which should be in the paperwork the County Court has sent you).
-Also, fill the fee account/help with fees/warrant numbers (if applicable); the Claimant’s name (your mortgage lender); your own name (as the Defendant) and today’s date.
+Also, fill the fee account number/help with fees/warrant numbers (if applicable); the Claimant’s name (your mortgage lender); your own name (as the Defendant) and the date.

 Filling the N244 Form – The Questions

 - Question 1: fill in your full name here (if you are using a solicitor, they will fill in their details);

 - Question 2: tick the checkbox beside ‘Defendant’;